Chat with us, powered by LiveChat

 • Industry Training: Yes (minimum 600 hours)

-• FEE-HELP: Yes (DFEE)
+• FEE-HELP: Yes (for domestic students)

 • Study Mode: On-campus

-• Start: Main Intakes: February, May, August | Mid-Term Intakes: March, June, October & December
+• Start: Main Intakes: February, May, August | Mid-Term Intakes: March, June, October, December

-• Indicative Student Enrolments: 18 in 2024
+• Indicative Student Enrolments: 72 in in 2025

 Please note: Core subjects from undergraduate business courses are available at both the Northern Beaches Campus and the City Campus.
 These core subjects may also be part of other undergraduate courses.
 If a subject is not available at your preferred campus during a particular trimester, it will be offered either online or at the other campus.